mrpowers-io/spark-fast-tests/README.md

 Here's a link to the [Scala 2.11 JAR files](https://repo1.maven.org/maven2/com/github/mrpowers/spark-fast-tests_2.11/) and the [Scala 2.12 JAR files](https://repo1.maven.org/maven2/com/github/mrpowers/spark-fast-tests_2.12/).
 [Here's a link to all the legacy JAR files in Maven](https://mvnrepository.com/artifact/MrPowers/spark-fast-tests?repo=spark-packages).

 You should use Scala 2.11 with Spark 2 and Scala 2.12 with Spark 3.
-The `libraryDependencies += "com.github.mrpowers" %% "spark-fast-tests" % "0.21.3" % "test"` syntax automatically grabs a JAR file compiled with the correct Scala version for your project.
+The `libraryDependencies += "com.github.mrpowers" %% "spark-fast-tests" % "0.21.3" % "test"` syntax automatically grabs the JAR file that corresponds with the Scala version in your project.

 You'll get weird errors if you use a JAR file compiled with Scala 2.11 with a Spark 3 project.